 You can connect to your printer through USB, the SD card slot, Ethernet, and WiFi.
 Moreover, you can use MakerBot’s desktop and smartphone applications to connect to the printer.

 The Replicator+ has a webcam near the building area on the inside.
 Through the webcam, you can keep track of what’s currently printing.
 You can also see the webcam footafe through the computer or mobile application.

 With the webcam, you can be mobile while keeping track of your printing progress.

 This printer is definitely a class leader and requires no setup required from your end.
 You can simply plug it in and print right away, thanks to features like automatic bed leveling and calibration.

-According to MakerBot Replicator reviews on Amazon, you should get an accuracy of around 11 microns on the XY axis and around 2.5 microns on the Z axis.
+According to MakerBot Replicator reviews on Amazon, you should get an accuracy of around 11 microns on the XY axis and around 2.5 microns on the Z-axis.

-However, sometimes the printer tends to over extrude the filament, leading to ëwhiskersí.
-The good thing is this wonít affect you print at all.
+However, sometimes the printer tends to over extrude the filament, leading to ‘whiskers’.
+However, this won’t affect your print at all.
 You will just have more clean up work.

 You can use your slicer software to modify the retraction settings so that the printer does not over extrude the filament.

 While the Replicator+ is a lot quieter than its predecessors, it still gives some noise.
 This is because it lacks rubber grips (feet) at the bottom to insulate some of the surface sounds produced during a print run.